 We host a series of taster sessions at the beginning of the university year, the week after the fresher’s fairs.

-You can find out information about our taster sessions by visiting our stall at the sports fresher’s fairs and picking up a flyer or by following our Facebook page.
+You can find out information about our taster sessions by visiting our stall at the sports fresher’s fairs or by following our Facebook page.

 We like to encourage as many people as possible to give rowing a try, so arrange several taster sessions with land and water training to give everyone an all-round feel for the atmosphere of the club and the sport itself.